-At Active Life Podiatrist our expert podiatrists are competent and qualified to undertake toe nail and skin surgery under a local anaesthetics.
-We are also able to give advice and consultative care for the following:
+At Active Life Podiatry, our expert podiatrists are competent and qualified to undertake toe nail and skin surgery using local anaesthetics.
+We can guarantee complete success for ingrown toe nails.
+Many skin lesions such as warts and neurovascular corns can be relieved with electrosurgery.
+We are also able to give advice and care for the following:

 Achilles tendon problems*